aiplanethub/supervised-learning-regression/support-vector-machine/542-Support Vector Regressor.md

 ### Kernels

-* SVM algorithms use a set of mathematical functions that are defined as the kernel.
+* SVM algorithms use a set of mathematical functions, defined as the kernel.
-* The function of kernel is to take data as input and transform it into the required form.
+* The function of the kernel is to take data as input and transform it into the required form.
 * Different SVM algorithms use different types of kernel functions.
 These functions can be different types.
-* For example linear, nonlinear, polynomial, radial basis function (RBF), and sigmoid.
+* For example, linear, nonlinear, polynomial, radial basis function (RBF), and sigmoid.
 * The most used type of kernel function is RBF.
 It is also the default kernel.